 That led Carter, director of the Law School’s Edson Queiroz Foundation Mediation Program, and her colleague Shawn Watts ’12, associate director, to begin thinking about ways they could make such specialized training more widely available.
-After that first session in 2012, she and students in the Mediation Clinic continued to provide annual dispute resolution workshops for the United Nations and, last year, signed a formal agreement with the United Nations Institute for Training and Research to do so on a monthly basis.
+After that first session in 2012, she and students in the Mediation Clinic continued to provide annual dispute resolution workshops for the United Nations and, last year—in collaboration with the Law School's Executive Education program—signed a formal agreement with the United Nations Institute for Training and Research to do so on a monthly basis.

 Then, in January 2016, Carter and Watts partnered with Columbia Law School alumnus Michael Kawachi ’78 in Japan to pilot a rule of law–focused, multidisciplinary, experiential international peace summit held in collaboration with the United Nations and local partners.